 3. Shirakawa Go: Take a walking tour

-Make sure to visit the UNESCO world heritage site listed village: Shirakawa Go.
+Make sure to visit the UNESCO World Heritage Site listed village: Shirakawa Go.
 This is a small village in the Gifu Prefecture of Japan.
-The village has 114 thatched thick roofed houses which may appear to be very different from the houses all around Japan.
+The village has 114 thatched roofed houses which may appear to be very different from the houses all around Japan.
 This is because back in the time it was isolated from the rest of Japan.
-The village looks especially beautiful during winters and is a popular tourist destination.
+The village looks especially beautiful during winter and is a popular tourist destination.
 Watching lights with your partner is by far one of the best things to do in Japan in December.

 4. Japan: Attend the Chichibu Night Festival